DedalusProject/dedalus/docs/machines/nasa_pleiades/pleiades_intel.rst

 .. note::

-    This is failing to find mpi.h
+   This now works, if python3 is compiled with mpicc!

 Installing HDF5 with parallel support
 --------------------------------------------------